michaeldyrynda/laravel-model-uuid/README.md

 Take a look at [laravel-efficient-uuid](https://github.com/michaeldyrynda/laravel-efficient-uuid) if you want to make it easy to generate migrations that efficiently store UUID in your database.

-This package supports Laravel 5.5 as of version 3.0.0.

-This package supports Laravel 5.6 as of version 3.1.0.
+This package supports time-ordered UUIDs in Laravel 5.6 as of version 4.0.0.

 ## Code Samples